vldr/em-fceux/README.md

-After successful build, the src/drivers/em/site/ directory will contain the em-fceux "binaries": fceux.js, fceux.js.mem, fceux.data and their respective gzipped versions.
+After successful build, the src/drivers/em/site/ directory will contain the em-fceux "binaries": fceux.js, fceux.js.mem, fceux.data and their respective precompressed gzipped versions for serving.
 To deploy and test, please follow the steps in the RUN / DEPLOY section.

 ### BUILD SHADERS (OPTIONAL) ###

-If the shaders in src/drivers/em/assets/shaders/ have been modified, run ./build-shaders.sh in the em-fceux root.
-This requires a *glslopt* binary (=glsl optimizer).
+If you modify shaders in src/drivers/em/assets/shaders/ then you must also run ./build-shaders.sh in the em-fceux root to optimize them.
+This requires glsl-optimizer *glslopt* binary.
 Currently (28-Sep-2015) one way to get it is to build it from the source as follows:

 ```
 git clone https://github.com/aras-p/glsl-optimizer.git ../glsl-optimizer